klaftertief-symphony/page_prototypes/README.markdown

 - When browsing the list of available templates, click the **Copy** or **Reference** link in the "Available Actions" column.
 - Immediately after creating a template you will see a **Create Page Copy from Prototype** and **Create Page Reference from Prototype** link in the page alert.

+### Edit Pages

+The extension adds a new fieldset to the pages editor.
+You can change the connected prototype there and choose between the copy- and reference mode.